-If the check qualifies for prosecution, we will send a letter to the check writer stating that if the face value and fees are not paid within a ten-day period, criminal prosecution may occur.
+If the check qualifies for prosecution, we will send a letter to the check writer stating that if the face value and fees are not paid within 20 days, criminal prosecution may occur.
 We will also direct the checkwriter to make payment to our office; such payments will then be sent to the merchant.

-If payment is not received within two weeks after the 10 days have expired, we will not go further WITHOUT YOUR REQUEST.
-If you wish to proceed, you must call our office and request that a criminal warrant be issued.
-You must then come into the office and sign the warrant within two weeks.
+If payment is not received within 20 days, we will not go further WITHOUT YOUR REQUEST.
+If you wish to proceed, you must call our office and request that a criminal complaint be issued.
+You must then come into the office and sign the complaint within two weeks.

 Payments collected from the ten-day letter or as restitution on the Theft by Deception charge (face value and fees) will be sent to you once it has cleared our accounts.